Shamash2014/spice_and_html/README.md

 # spice_and_html
 ## My studyguide to find my way into web-dev
 This is my way to study **HTML / CSS** and then dive into _Javascript_.
+After this I plan to learn some Ruby, then Python and afterwards RoR, Django and Node.js.
+Than comes Zen.

 Whole road start from the first step.
 This is my first steps:
-List will grow after I finish or add some cources.
+>List will grow after I finish or add some cources.

 1. [ Here I begin learning HTML / CSS](https://www.learnhowtoprogram.com)
 2. [Codeacademy](http://www.codecademy.com/)